PacificCommunity/ofp-sam-amped/SPAMPLE/introtext/introduction.md

 * <a href="PIposter.pdf" target="_blank">Performance indicators for South Pacific albacore</a>
 * <a href="PIMPLEposter2sided.pdf" target="_blank">PIMPLE reference</a>
+* <a href="HCR_plot.pdf" target="_blank">HCR Design</a>

 ## What is SPAMPLE?

-SPAMPLE is a tool for exploring and comparing the performance of alternative candidate Management Procedures (MPs) of South Pacific albacore.
+SPAMPLE is a tool for exploring and comparing the performance of alternative candidate Management Procedures (MPs) of south Pacific albacore.

 A Management Procedure has three components:

 1. Data collection
-2. Analytical method (stock assessment model)
+2. Estimation model (empirical data)
 3. Harvest Control Rule (HCR)

-For the current set of results, the data collection and stock assessment model are the same for each MP, and only the HCRs are different.
+For the current set of results, the data collection are the same for each MP.
+The empirical data (observed CPUE for HCR1 to HCR6; observed mean length in cathc for HCR7 to HCR9) and the HCRs are different.
 This means that we are comparing the performance of HCRs with the aim of selecting one that is most likely to meet your management objectives.

 The performance of each HCR is measured using different performance indicators (PIs).